bbauska/W3Cx-5of5/README.md

 <h5>Removing elements using the removeChild() method</h5>

-Let\'s take an example that we\'ve already encountered.
+Let&apos;s take an example that we&apos;ve already encountered.
 This time, you will check the elements you want to remove from the list!

 ![](./images/image341.png){width="5.0in"